Micro-Tidal Disruption Events at Galactic Centers: Numerical Simulations

-Fig.~\ref{fig:snapshot} shows the snapshots of the density distribution at the end of the simulation for $v_0=0.1c$ and various impact parameters.
-For $b>1.5R_{\rm WD}$, the white dwarf is slightly distorted with little mass accreted to the central sBH.
-As the WD approaches the sBH, the WD is tidally disrupted, and part of its mass starts to transfer to the sBH, forming a disk at the center.
-Figs.~\ref{fig:snapshot2} and \ref{fig:snapshot3} are snapshots for $v_0=0.05c$ and $v_0=0.2c$ with similar qualitative behaviors observed.
+Fig.~\ref{fig:snapshot} shows snapshots of the density distribution at $t=1$~s for $v_0=0.1c$ and various impact parameter $b$.
+For $b>1.5R_{\rm WD}$ (the lower panels), the WD is slightly distorted with little mass falling onto the central sBH.
+As $b$ decreases (the upper panels), the WD can get closer to the sBH, and begins to be tidally disrupted, and has part of its mass captured by the sBH, forming a disk at the center.
+For $b=0$ the head-on collision case, the WD is totally disrupted as shown in the top left panel.
+Figs.~\ref{fig:snapshot2} and \ref{fig:snapshot3} are snapshots for $v_0=0.05c$ at $1.6$~s and $v_0=0.2c$ at $0.5$~s which exhibit similar trends.